On irreducibility of prefixed algebraic sets in moduli spaces of prime degree polynomials: Introduction

 \section{Introduction}

 Complex dynamics studies the behaviour of iterates of rational maps on the Riemann sphere.
 Since the time of Fatou and Julia, it has been known that the behaviour of critical points of a map, under iterations, dictates the behaviour of the dynamical system generated by that map.
-Thurston (\cite{10.1007/BF02392534}) showed that the dynamical behaviour of the critical points of a polynomial map determines the conjugacy class of the dynamical system, up to finitely many choices.
+Thurston (\cite{10.1007/BF02392534}) showed that fixing the number of distinct images of critical points of a polynomial map, under the self-iterates of the map, determines the conjugacy class of the dynamical system, up to finitely many choices.

 Let $\mathcal{M}_{d}$ be the space of all degree $d$ polynomials over $\C$ with a marked critical point, modulo affine conjugation.
 The space $\mathcal{M}_{d}$ can be seen as $(d-1)$-dimensional affine variety.
-Thurston's work shows that by fixing the behaviour of \emph{all} the critical points of a general degree $d$ polynomial map, one gets finitely many points in $\mathcal{M}_{d}$.
+Thurston's work shows that by fixing preperiodicities for \emph{all} of the critical points of a general degree $d$ polynomial map, one gets finitely many points in $\mathcal{M}_{d}$.
 Instead of \emph{all} the critical points, fixing the behaviour of \emph{some} of the critical points results in dynamically interesting subfamilies of $\mathcal{M}_{d}$.
 These subfamilies have been studied since the 1990s (\cite{article2}, \cite{M90}, \cite{BDK91}, \cite{BH92}, \cite{MP92}, \cite{R06}, \cite{LQ07}, \cite{inbook}, \cite{BKM10}, \cite{article1}, \cite{AK20}).
 A long-standing conjecture of Milnor (\cite{inbook}) states that: \begin{conjecture} Fix $k\geq 0,n>0, d>2$.
 The family $\Sigma_{k,n,d}$ of conjugacy classes of degree $d$ polynomials for which the marked critical point is strictly $(k,n)$-preperiodic is an irreducible subset of $\mathcal{M}_{d}$, under the Zariski topology. \end{conjecture}